chrisnoonan98675/site/xl-release/how-to/install-or-remove-xl-release-plugins.markdown

 1. [Shut down](/xl-release/how-to/shut-down-xl-release.html) the XL Release server.
 2. Copy the plugin JAR file to the `XLRELEASE_HOME/plugins` directory.
 3. [Start](/xl-release/how-to/start-xl-release.html) the XL Release server.
+4. Refresh the XL Release GUI in your browser.

 ## Remove a plugin